 10 Common Causes of Female Infertility You Should Know

 Infertility is a challenge that affects millions of couples worldwide, and women play a role in nearly half of these cases.
-Understanding the causes of female infertility is essential for early intervention and better treatment outcomes.
-Female infertility occurs when a woman has difficulty conceiving or carrying a pregnancy to term, often due to a combination of medical, hormonal, lifestyle, or genetic factors.
+Understanding female infertility causes is essential for early intervention and better treatment outcomes.
+Infertility in women occurs when a woman has difficulty conceiving or carrying a pregnancy to term, often due to a combination of medical, hormonal, lifestyle, or genetic factors.
+Knowing what causes female infertility can help couples make informed decisions about diagnosis and treatment.

-Whether you are considering visiting an IVF hospital in Uganda or consulting the best IVF specialist in Kampala, knowing the root causes of infertility in women can help guide your fertility journey.
+Whether you are considering visiting an IVF hospital in Uganda or consulting the best IVF specialist in Kampala, understanding the reasons for female infertility can help guide your fertility journey and improve your chances of successful female infertility treatment.

 1. Age-Related Fertility Decline

-One of the most important factors affecting female fertility is age.
+One of the most important causes of female infertility is age.
 Women are born with a limited number of eggs, and as they grow older, both the quantity and quality of eggs decline.
 Fertility typically starts to decrease gradually in the early 30s and drops significantly after 35 years of age.
+Age-related decline is considered one of the most common causes of infertility in women.

-• Eggs may develop chromosomal abnormalities, increasing the risk of miscarriage.
+• Eggs may develop chromosomal abnormalities, increasing the risk of miscarriage./li>

 • Ovulation may become irregular.